How to Scale Customer Support without Damaging the Company’s Reputation

-Your support team got you here
+Remember, your quality support team got you this far

-The trick now is to grow seamlessly so that return customers do not see a dip in service and new “NOW Customers” have an experience that matches the hype (and the standards set by world-class brands).
+The trick is to grow seamlessly so that return customers do not see a dip in service and new “NOW Customers” have an experience that matches the hype (and the standards set by other world-class brands).

 A reminder of why the customer experience is critical (even as you grow)